Air Conditioning

 • Coils and blowers may be dust‑coated

-A clogged or restrictive system forces your HVAC equipment to work much harder to deliver the same airflow—raising energy use and reducing comfort.
+A clogged or restrictive system forces your equipment to work much harder to deliver the same airflow—raising energy use and reducing comfort.
 In some cases, airflow restrictions can cause pressure imbalances that create hot/cold spots, making the system run even longer.

 What you can do: